 Excessive light at night sends our SCN confusing signals, and these can prove particularly troublesome when it comes to getting a good night’s sleep.
 If your bedroom is filled with ambient or artificial light, your SCN thinks it’s daytime, making it harder to fall asleep and stay asleep.
 What’s more, it doesn’t take much light to disrupt your bedtime.
 One study revealed that nighttime exposure to just one low-level incandescent bulb for only 39 minutes reduced melatonin levels by 50 percent.
 And sleep loss and disruption can affect our health, emotional state and ability to perform.

 “Early indicators [of not getting adequate sleep] are depressed mood, feeling flat, running out of motivation, more negativity,” says Adam Fletcher, PhD, an organizational psychologist and managing director of Integrated Safety Support (www.integratedsafety.com.au), a Melbourne, Australia–based firm that helps companies deal with the risks of fatigue and sleep loss.
 “If it progresses, we start seeing quite significant impairments in communication.
 After that, people start making errors and forgetting things.
 At quite late stages, people start unintentionally falling asleep.
 They physically shut down.”
-(For more on sleep deprivation, read “Sleep Deficit: The Hidden Debt That’s Hurting Us All” in the November 2008 archives.)
+(For more on sleep deprivation, read “Sleep Deficit: The Hidden Debt That’s Hurting Us All”.)

 While too much light can disrupt quality sleep, too little exposure to the right kind of light can affect mood ˙ and trigger mood disorders such as Seasonal Affective Disorder (SAD).